Sean O'Neill (table tennis): VR Table Tennis

+O’Neill also leads the newly formed NCTTA VR Table Tennis committee.

 Administrative roles and honors

 O'Neill was inducted into the George C. Marshall Hall of Fame in 1998 and the US Table Tennis Hall of Fame in 2007.
 He served as director of communications for USA Table Tennis from 2014 to 2017 and as high performance director from 2019 to 2021.
-Currently, he works with Paddle Palace as a club coach and serves as the director of sponsorships and social media.
+O'Neill also assisted Josh Safdie on the movie, Marty Supreme with table tennis historical and equipment needs and support.
+Currently, he works at the Paddle Palace as coach and serves as the director of sponsorships and social media.